adriano282/kafka-connect-cdc-example/README.md

 This project is a example implementation of a CDC for SQLServer using Kafka Connect and MongoDB as sink.

+The Kafka Connect was configured in Standalone Mode.
+(Used only for Development Purposes not for Production Envirornment).

+The MSSql Server Source connector used is from Debeziums(https://debezium.io/).
+The MongoDB Sink is from MongoDB (https://docs.mongodb.com/kafka-connector/current/).

 It's structured using Docker containers and docker-compose orquestrator tool.

 ## Requirements